Tiny Toon Adventures: How I Spent My Vacation: Production

 In 1990, Bugs Bunny magazine reported that Warner Bros. was planning the release of How I Spent My Vacation, then referred to as a "Tiny Toon Adventures home video".
 Plans began before Tiny Toon Adventures premiered on television.
 Warner Bros. discussed with executive producer Steven Spielberg whether the film should be released in theaters, but Spielberg insisted on a direct-to-video release.
-Spielberg said that he wanted to make the film a direct-to-video release because "animated features are ideally suited for the repeat viewing," a factor he found important to the genre's appeal to those watching animated films at home.
+Spielberg said that they wanted to make the film a direct-to-video release because "animated features are ideally suited for the repeat viewing," a factor that he found important to the genre's appeal to those watching animated films at home.
 In an interview for the Los Angeles Times, executive in charge of production Jean MacCurdy did not specify the budget of the film, but stated that it was far more costly than episodes of Tiny Toon Adventures.
 According to Hal Erickson's Television Cartoon Shows: an Illustrated Encyclopedia, the budget of the average Tiny Toon Adventures episode was approximately $350,000.

 How I Spent My Vacation was written by series regulars Paul Dini, Nicholas Hollander, Tom Ruegger and Sherri Stoner.
 Ruegger also served as a producer, and Steven Spielberg as executive producer.
 The film was animated by Tokyo Movie Shinsha, a Japanese studio.
-The film had eight directors: Rich Aarons, Ken Boyer, Kent Butterworth, Barry Caldwell, Alfred Gimeno, Arthur Leonardi, Byron Vaughns, and Aoyama Hiroshi.
+The film had eight directors: Rich Aarons, Ken Boyer, Kent Butterworth, Barry Caldwell, Alfred Gimeno, Arthur Leonardi, Byron Vaughns, and Hiroshi Aoyama.